thylacinedjf/data_school_project/README.md

 # data_school_project
 What I did on the weekend.

-THis is an exercise in learning how to use R
+This is an exercise in learning how to use R